-The body of this document first describes the profile of the NCR, and then lays out the Planfrom the vision and mission statement, to the goals, objectives, and initiatives.
-Finally, the Plan discusses funding sources and its commitment to implement and evaluate the Plan.
+This document first describes the profile of the NCR, and then lays out the Plan-from the vision and mission statement, to the goals, objectives, and initiatives.
+Finally, the Plan discusses funding sources and how the NCR will implement and evaluate the Plan.